 A year-over-year comparison of both key financial metrics is shown on the next two pages.

-The financial outlook for the utility continues to be strong and the projected Base Case rate impacts in the near term are in line with last year's projections.
+The financial outlook for the utility continues to be strong and the projected Base Case rate impacts fulfill the strategic directive of keeping rates reasonable and consistent over the long-run.